OpenFuturePlatform/open-api-jvm-sdk/README.md

 ## API

-`sender` - object that produce requests for each entity type
+`sender` - an object that produces requests for each entity type

 ### Scaffold